dreamcatcher-tech/network/Inbox/2024-05-24 1510 what to do if a splice is missing.md

 The browser needs to keep retrying to recover from network faults, but if the splice itself is missing, what to do ?

 Is it possible to read from a commit that does not exist ?
+No.